Amazon Prime Day 2018: The best deals you can get right now

 - Amazon Prime Day 2018 coverage on The Guide

-This piece was originally published May 22.
-And has been updated with details, leaks and more as news comes in.
+Originally published May 22, this story is updated with details, leaks and more as news comes in.

 CNET Deals: The best bargains we've found online.